best apps to learn french

 In addition to its broadcasts, TV5Monde offers a well-rounded French learning app that allows you to learn the language completely from native French speakers.

-The app has four levels of French from beginner to high intermediate.
+The app has four levels of French, starting at beginner and ending at upper intermediate.
 Each level has dozens of videos featuring native French audio on a wide range of topics.

 Each video comes with complete subtitles in French and multilingual transcriptions to follow along.